obsfx/audiograb/README.md

 ## Permissions

-The tool uses Apple's Core Audio Taps API, which requires the System Audio Recording permission.
+**System audio** (`--source system`, the default) uses Apple's Core Audio Taps API, which requires the System Audio Recording permission.
 On the first run, macOS may prompt you to grant this permission.
 Some terminal emulators like iTerm and VS Code do not trigger the prompt automatically.
 If you get silence, open System Settings, go to Privacy and Security, then Screen and System Audio Recording, and scroll down to the System Audio Recording Only section.
 Add your terminal application there.

+**Microphone** (`--source mic`) uses the default input device and requires the Microphone permission. macOS will prompt on first use.
+You can manage this in System Settings under Privacy and Security, then Microphone.

-If the tool runs but the WAV file contains silence, this is the cause.
+If the tool runs but the WAV file contains silence, a missing permission is the most likely cause.

 ## Exit codes